ebceran/Investment-Analysis/Top_6_Investment_Candidates_Blog.md

 And most importantly:

-> "A good investment isn't just profitable — it's relatable, sustainable, and human-centered."
+> "A good investment isn't just profitable, it's relatable, sustainable, and human-centered."

 #  Conclusion: My Investment Philosophy

 I now understand why financial analysis is not just about spreadsheets.
-It's about trust, trends, timing — and yes, a little bit of gut feeling.
+It's about trust, trends, timing and yes, a little bit of gut feeling.

 So this is my first step.
 And I dedicate it to anyone who ever felt like they weren't "data smart" enough.

-Because if I can go from confusion to radar analysis — you can too.
+Because if I can go from confusion to radar analysis, you can too.

 #  Repo:
 View the full project here: [https://github.com/ebceran/Investment-Analysis]